harlan-zw/harlanzw.com-vitepress/app/blog/vue-automatic-component-imports/index.md

 </script>
 ```

-However, there's been a recent trend to "upgrade" the Vue developer experience (DX), having components magically and automatically import themselves
+However, there's been a recent trend to "upgrade" the Vue developer experience (DX), having components magically import themselves
 at compile-time.

 ```vue